Updated October 2018

 This is one of the highest rated kid’s snow boots I have come across.
 This boot cinches at the calf, which is awesome for extra cold weather protection.

-*Kamik boots tend to run a tad small, so sizing up will be your best bet.
+*Kamik boots tend to run a tad small, so sizing up a tad will be your best bet.

 Bogs Kids Classic Insulated Boot ~ $79.97